Skip to main content

 A solo traveler sitting at a wooden bar counter in a traditional Córdoba tapas bar, small plates and a glass of beer in front of them, warm amber light from hanging bulbs overhead

-Standing or sitting at the bar counter is the default in Córdoba — not a consolation prize.
+Standing or sitting at the bar counter is the default in Córdoba, not a workaround.
 Most traditional bars have a run of stools along the counter where locals eat alone every day.

 Budget breakdown

-Córdoba is one of the most affordable destinations in Andalusia.
+Córdoba runs cheaper than Seville, Granada, or the coast.
 Here's what a solo traveler can expect to spend.

 Daily costs for a solo traveler